 Now, in the shower, I say it.
 A nightly ritual: I’m gay.
 I’m gay.
 I’m gay.

-Hope you enjoyed.
-This blog is free for a reason — access to queer youth is vitally important — but it also means I depend entirely on monthly support.
-Please consider becoming one of my beloved patrons.
-Above Image: Lionel Messi and Luis Suárez, who are soccer people.
+This blog is free for a reason — queer youth deserve free and sexually affirming content important.
+That means I depend entirely on monthly support.
+Please become a patron!
+Above Image: Lionel Messi and Luis Suárez, soccer people.